Disable your Ad Blocker! Thanks :)

 Greater Region and Nearby Areas

-Eldermere Lake (5 miles east)
+Eldermere Lake (10 miles southeast)

 A lake surrounded by thick pine woods.
 Silent cabins, foggy trails, and the haunting ruins of Hartley Hall — the once-mighty ancestral home now swallowed by moss and decay.
 Eldermere feels suspended in time, and the woods whisper if you listen long enough.